vbourgea/CSED490T_speaker-project/README.md

     42 siren
 total 520 samples among 2000 samples

+2. I chose necessary 13 classes among 50 classes of AED:
+'applause', 'dog', 'glass', 'knock', 'laughter', 'scream', 'tone', 'water' total 1208 samples among 5223 samples

-2. I made a network exactly same with the paper (Yuji Tokozume), but it is too big nets, so I cannot handle on my desktop if we want to make same nets with the paper, we need several parallel computers and more data, which is impossible. so, I downsized the network.
+3. I made a network exactly same with the paper (Yuji Tokozume), but it is too big nets, so I cannot handle on my desktop if we want to make same nets with the paper, we need several parallel computers and more data, which is impossible. so, I downsized the network.